Lady Henrietta Berkeley: Trial

 The Earl of Berkeley sued Lord Grey and his accomplices for conspiring to debauch his daughter.
 The prosecution charged Grey with "inveigling the Lady Henrietta Berkeley away, and causing her to live an ungodly and profligate life, carrying her about from place to place, and obscuring her in secret places, to the displeasure of Almighty God, the utter ruin of the young lady, the evil example to others, offending against the king's peace, his crown and dignity".

 At the court of the King's Bench, when the jury were about to retire to consider the case, Berkeley sensationally announced that she had left her home of her own free will and declared that she was now the wife of a William Turner, who happened to be a servant of Grey.
 The Lord Chief Justice, Francis Pemberton, told her "You have injured your own reputation, and prostituted both your body and your honour, and are not to be believed".
 When the court broke up, Berkeley's father endeavoured to take his daughter away, but she resisted.
 Swords were drawn and in order to break up the scuffle, the judge decided Berkeley and her alleged husband were to be detained in the prison below the King's Bench for their own safety.
 They were subsequently released.

 Grey was found guilty by the jury but received no punishment, as other events took precedence.
-After he was involved in the Rye House Plot of 1683 to assassinate both King Charles II of England and his brother (and future king) James, Duke of York, Grey was arrested then managed to escape when his guard fell asleep.
+After he was involved in the Rye House Plot of 1683 to assassinate both King Charles II of England and his brother (and future king) James, Duke of York, Grey was arrested, but managed to escape when his guard fell asleep.
 The reportedly pregnant Berkeley fled with him to the Netherlands in June, their entourage including William Turner.
 In July, Grey was indicted in his absence for high treason.
-They travelled to Cleves (then part of Brandenburg-Prussia); but afterwards nothing can be said for certain about Berkeley's movements.
+They travelled to Cleves (then part of Brandenburg-Prussia); afterwards, nothing can be said for certain about Berkeley's movements.
 It is unclear whether she returned to England soon afterwards or carried on living in Europe and only moved back much later.
 Grey returned to England as a leader of the unsuccessful Monmouth Rebellion in 1685, then obtained a pardon from King James II, regaining his honours and later becoming 1st Earl of Tankerville.